The Best Games on the PSVITA

 As you collect items you unlock recipes, which in turn help your character survive.
 There are over ten characters to unlock who all have different abilities and traits.
 The three main meters are Health, Sanity and of course hunger.
 Like all RNG games how long you survive is slightly luck dependent, you could be placed next to bountiful food and crafting supplies or you could have to make do and adventure out each day to collect materials.
 Nighttime is dangerous and you would be wise to stay near a fire!
 (Providing you cut down enough logs!)

 Persona 4 Golden makes the number one spot in so many top lists and it’s easy to see why.
-The game is a masterpiece from Atlus!
+Golden is a masterpiece from Atlus!

 This Vita upgrade of the already amazing PlayStation 2 title has added quite a lot to the adventure with new characters and story.
+As a transfer student, the story is about you making bonds with friends and working together to solve a supernatural mystery.
+The less said about the story the better, believe me, it’s worth experiencing for yourself!
 The game is very stylish, colourful and has a great soundtrack.
-The gameplay is very good; in-depth dungeon crawler with a complex and satisfying ‘Persona’ system.
+The gameplay is very good; in-depth dungeon crawler with a complex and satisfying ‘Persona’ JRPG system.

-The story is great, music is awesome and will take you around 80 hours to complete!
+The story is great as expected of Atlus, music is awesome and the whole game will take you around 80 hours to complete.

 Full of humour and a colourful, yet goofy cast but don’t be put off by all the complex systems in place; Its probably one of the most rewarding games on the vita!